GlennChiu/GCReusableQueue/README.md

 Usage
 -----

-This is an example on how to get a reusable object, in this case a CATransformLayer:
+This is an example on how to get a reusable object, in this case a CATransformLayer subclass:

     - (CubeLayer *)pathView:(PathView *)pathView cubeForItemAtIndex:(NSUInteger)index
     {